-- 7.1.6 These thresholds are guidance, and where it is considered that a proposal is likely to generate significant amounts of movement, a Travel assessment and Travel plan may be required, particularly where there are potential cumulative effects. - 7.1.7 Further information on Travel Plans, Transport Assessments and Statements see the NPPG www.gov.uk/guidance/travel-plans-transport-assessments-and-statements.
+- 6.1.6 These thresholds are guidance, and where it is considered that a proposal is likely to generate significant amounts of movement, a Transport Assessment and Travel plan may be required, particularly where there are potential cumulative effects. - 6.1.7 Further information on Travel Plans, Transport Assessments and Statements see the NPPG www.gov.uk/guidance/travel-plans-transport-assessments-and-statements.

-8 Monitoring
+7 Monitoring

-- 8.1.1 The Council will monitor the effectiveness of this SPD in the Monitoring Report published annually.
-It will take time for the impact of the change in parking standards to have an effect on the ground, as parking surveys assess completed and occupied developments. - 8.1.2 It is recommended that once development proposals approved in accordance with these parking standards are completed, site surveys (as documented in Appendix 1) of these developments or a sample (depending on quantum) are carried out bi annually to assess the extent of any parking stresses.
+- 7.1.1 The Council will monitor the effectiveness of this SPD in the Monitoring Report published annually.
+It will take time for the impact of the change in parking standards to have an effect on the ground, as parking surveys assess completed and occupied developments. - 7.1.2 It is recommended that once development proposals approved in accordance with these parking standards are completed, site surveys (as documented in Appendix 1) of these developments or a sample (depending on quantum) are carried out bi annually to assess the extent of any parking stresses.
 Ideally these will be carried out at times when maximum parked vehicles are expected on site.
-In addition, when updated statistical evidence is available regarding car ownership, usage and projections, this should be recorded in the monitoring report. - 8.1.3 The Monitoring Report may consider any planning permissions that have been granted applying less than minimum parking standards, and the considerations that led to this. - 8.1.4 Paragraph 5.6.14 of this document notes with regards to electric vehicles, if the emphasis on electrical vehicles were to change to alternative forms for sustainable motor vehicle travel, or if take up of electric vehicles were to increase considerably, the parking provision in this document would be reviewed.
-The Monitoring Report will consider any such policy shifts, and any available data regarding the prevalence of electric vehicles in the district. - 8.1.5 The outputs of the Monitoring Report will inform whether any future updates are made to this SPD.
+In addition, when updated statistical evidence is available regarding car ownership, usage and projections, this should be recorded in the monitoring report. - 7.1.3 The Monitoring Report may consider any planning permissions that have been granted applying less than minimum parking standards, and the considerations that led to this. - 7.1.4 The outputs of the Monitoring Report will inform whether any future updates are made to this SPD.